mdemin914/katz/README.md

 ## More Filtering

 If we wanted to implement more filtering in the `/api/cats/filter` endpoint, we would need to defined what else we would want to filter on.
-Given the data other things that we can filter on would be
+Given the data, other things that we can filter on would be

 - Name
   - It would be similar to the LTE / GTE filter but you would check if the lower cased name